ranjini-rao/Java-Jive-Junction/README.md

 * Bryson Wersonske
 * Madhavi Pandey
 * Vinaya Kusuma
-   * created flask api to get prices and sales information from the Postgres database.
+   * Created flask api to get prices and sales information from the Postgres database.
-   * created the `cofeePrice.html`, `logic.js` files to provide visually engaging pricing information charts from the data fetched from the flask api.
+   * Created the `cofeePrice.html`, `logic.js` files to provide visually engaging pricing information charts from the data fetched from the flask api.
-   * used the c3.js Javascript library to build interactive visualizations.
+   * Used the c3.js Javascript library to build interactive visualizations.
 * Ranjini Rao
 * Reetu Jakhar
    * Created the Home page ( `index.html` ) for website application and designed it using box containers to show the information for end users.
 Created custom css functions for this page (`style.css`)